gigwegbe/synthetic_data_with_nvidia_replicator_and_edge_impulse/publish.md

 Nvidia Omniverse Replicator is a computation-intensive application requiring a moderate-size GPU and decent RAM.
 My hardware setup consists of 32GB RAM, 1TB storage space and 8GB GPU with an Intel i9 processor.

-Hardware Spec1 | Hardware Spec 2
+Hardware Specification | Hardware Specification
 --- | ---
 ![](media_assets/hardware_spec.avif) | ![](media_assets/hardware_spec2.avif)

 The application can run on both Windows and Linux operating systems.
 For this experiment, we used Ubuntu 20.04 LTS distro, given Ubuntu 18.04 is no longer supported by Nvidia Omniverse as of November 2022.
 In addition, we selected the appropriate Nvidia driver, v510.108.03 and installed it on a Linux machine.

-Software Spec1 | Software Spec2
+Software Specification | Software Specification
 --- | ---
 ![](media_assets/software_spec.avif) | ![](media_assets/software_spec2.avif)